hydoai/velovision/README.md

 ---

-## What is velovision?
+## What is HYDO velovision?

-velovision is the world's first computer vision-based active cycling assistance system.
+HYDO velovision is the world's first computer vision-based active cycling assistance system.
 Currently, velovision performs Automatic Overtake Warning for  pedestrians, cyclists, and vehicles.

-I write detailed posts about HYDO on my blog.
-[Check it out!](https://jasonsohn.com)
+[Jason Sohn](https://jasonsohn.com) is the founder and CEO of HYDO, an artificial intelligence company.

 ## HYDO in Action